SentyFunBall/valour-vapp/programming basics.md

 * greater than or equal operator (>=): it is used for checking if the left value is greater or equal to the right value
 * smaller than or equal operator (<=): same thing as the \>=, but instead of greater than is smaller than.

-### "ok but why i would use it with fixed values?"
+### "ok but why I would use it with fixed values?"

-that is the point, you dont need to use if statements with fixed values, you can use them with variables, e.g:
+that is the point, you don't need to use if statements with fixed values, you can use them with variables, e.g:

 print("what is your age?")